 Supporters argue it’s a sorely needed feature that will help plug gaps in a fragmented health care system, and therefore improve patient care and even save lives.

-The scheme has actually been operating for six years on an opt-in basis.
-But this year, that changes.
-A My Health Record will be created by default for every Australian who has not yet registered, unless they choose to opt out.
+The scheme has actually been operating for six years on an opt-in basis – because of this, six million people currently have a My Health Record.
+But on January 31, that changes: a record will be created, by default, for every Australian who has not yet registered, unless they choose otherwise.